huguesrichard/Allopipe/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; **(1) Allo-Count imputes the directional amino acid mismatches from two genomic datasets**

 Allo-Count reformats the relevant data from the variant-annotated .VCF file(s), performs a stringent data cleaning and computes the **directional comparison** of the genomic sequences.
 Allo-Count returns: <br/>
-- **a quantitative output** called **Allogenomic Mismatch Score (AMS)** which is a discrete quantitative variable numbering the directional amino acid mismatches
+- **a quantitative output** called **Allogenomic Mismatch Score (AMS)**: a discrete quantitative variable numbering the directional amino acid mismatches
-- **a qualitative output** stored in the mismatch table, providing information about the non-synomous SNP contributing to the AMS
+- **a qualitative output** stored in the **mismatch table**: providing information about the non-synomous SNP contributing to the AMS

 <br/>

 > **Directional comparison**
 >
-> The sample comparison is directional: and accounts for either polymorphisms that are present in the donor but absent in the recipient (*donor-to-recipient*) or that are present in the recipient but absent in the donor (*recipient-to-donor*).\
+> The sample comparison is directional and accounts for either polymorphisms that are present in the donor but absent in the recipient (*donor-to-recipient*) or that are present in the recipient but absent in the donor (*recipient-to-donor*).\
 > **_Donor-to-recipient_** accounts for polymorphisms present by the donor but absent by the recipient, i.e. triggerring the recipient's immune system after **solid organ transplantation**.\
 > **_Recipient-to-donor_** accounts for polymorphisms present by the recipient but absent by the donor, i.e. triggerring the donor's immune system after **allogeneic haematopoietic cell transplantation**.